gordonguthrie/pometo/docs/user_documentation/comments.md

 The comment character is `⍝`

 Anything after the comment character is ignored.
-(Because we are not using the variable we need to prefix it with the underscore operator - the variable is not being used in this test.
+(Because we are not using the variable we need to prefix it with the underscore operator - the variable is not being used in this test).

 ```pometo
 _MyVar99 ← 1 2 3 ⍝ cool var bro